 A linter is a tool that checks code files using a set of rules that describe problems that cause confusion, produce unexpected results, or reduce the readability of the code.
-The standard linter for TypeScript is TSLint.
-To add TSLint to the project, use a command prompt to run the command shown in Listing 6-9 in the tools folder.
+The standard linter package for TypeScript is typescript-eslint, which adapts the popular JavaScript linter package eslint to work with TypeScript.
+To add the linter to the project, use a command prompt to run the commands shown in Listing 6-9 in the tools folder.